luiscoco/RabbitMQ_dotNet8WebAPI_producer/README.md

 # How to create .NET 8 WebAPI integrating RabbitMQ (message producer)

+See also these links:

+RabbitMQ and Messaging Concepts (Udemy training): https://www.udemy.com/course/rabbitmq-and-messaging-concepts

 ## 1. Pull and run RabbitMQ Docker container

 Install and run **Docker Desktop** on your machine, if you haven't already